tmobile/magentaA11y/_checklist-native/button.md

 ---

 ## Developer notes
 - A button is accessible by default prior to customization.
-Use the native button when at all possible to avoid additional development effort.
+Use the native button when at all possible to avoid additional development effort
-- A button is a control that executes an action or navigates within the app.
+- A button is a control that executes an action or navigates within the app
-  - To redirect users outside of the app, use links.
+  - To redirect users outside of the app, use links
-- Even if the control visibly looks like a link, implement the control as a button to cue the screen reader that the action will keep them within the app.
+- Even if the control visibly looks like a link, implement the control as a button to cue the screen reader that the action will keep them within the app
-- Name, Role, State must be stated in a single announcement when focus is on the control.
+- Name, Role, State must be stated in a single announcement when focus is on the control

 ## iOS